clcollins/pyku/README.md

 programs.
 This is one of them.
 Given that I'm still learning, don't expect this to be coded anywhere close to a professional level.

 Comments and suggestions welcome.
-Patches too, but I'll branch them as it would otherwise defeat the purpose.
+Patches too!

 Copyright Information